Booking.com: best prices

 Vigevano is the most important town in the fertile Italian rice producing region called Lomellina (also called the Holland of Lombardy), an immense plain containing many paddy fields and crossed by numerous watercourses.

 Although we suggest you start your visit in Vigevano itself, to fully appreciate the arts and architecture of the Lomellina region it is necessary to leave Vigevano and explore other towns nearby such as Lomello and Mortara.

-Your visit to Vigevano and the Lomellina should start from the majestic Piazza Ducale in Vigevano, with its arcades and which contains the 17th century cathedral, the famous Tower by Bramante, and also the Royal Palace of the Sforza.
-Under the arcades of this attractive square you can find shops and cafes, while on the upper stories you can see attractive frescoes.
+Your visit to Vigevano and the Lomellina should start from the majestic Piazza Ducale in the centre Vigevano, with its arcades at ground level on both sides of the square as well as a 17th century cathedral, a famous Tower by Bramante, and also the Royal Palace of the Sforza.
+Under the arcades of this attractive square you can find shops and cafes, while on the upper stories you can see attractive frescoes decorating the walls.

 Vigevano Cathedral, which dominates one end of the square, was built by Francesco II Sforza following a plan by Antonio da Lonate (1456 c.-1541 c.), a lengthy job that was only finished around 1612.
 As you enter the Cathedral pay attention to the scenes depicted in the doorway of the façade.

 Inside, the cathedral is best known for the Treasure, donated to the Cathedral by Francesco II Sforza in 1534.
 The treasury includes more than 100 precious objects, among which are various tapestries and precious manuscripts.

-Back outside on the Palazzo you can also see the castle tower and the castello.
+Back outside on the Palazzo you can also see the castle tower (the Torre del Bramante) and the castello.
 The Palazzo delle Dame and the Loggias are decoratively painted and finished by Bramante whose art works are still visible although unfortunately many of the original paintings are now lost.

 You can climb to the top of the tower for views down across Vigevano.
 Also to see in Vigevano there are some 17th and 18th century churches such as the Church of Saint Bernard (1672) and the Church of San Dionysius (1750).
 Among the palaces, the most notable are the Saporiti Palace (1828) and the Cagnoni Theatre (1873), in the neoclassic style.